-There’s a wealth of choice when it comes to 360 degree feedback providers.
-That’s the good news.
-However, with such an abundance of different 360 degree appraisal tools and multi-rater feedback software out there, it’s really useful to have a good understanding of exactly what you need (and what you don’t).
+It’s really useful to have an idea of the possible 360 feedback cost when considering different 360 degree feedback providers.
+With such an abundance of tools, suppliers and software out there, you’ll first need to have a good understanding of exactly what you need (and what you don’t).

-Being better informed before speaking with 360 degree appraisal suppliers will make navigating this crowded marketplace far easier.
+Being better informed about 360 appraisal suppliers and different pricing models will make navigating this crowded marketplace far easier.
 You won’t waste time speaking with suppliers who aren’t able to meet your requirements and you’ll end up with the right solution to fit your needs and budget.

 We’ve highlighted a range of criteria, considerations and questions for you.
 Working your way through these should provide a solid basis for a brief.